-1. Stop FailSafe services in the cluster using the GUI or cmgr.
+- 1. Stop FailSafe HA services in the cluster using the GUI or cmgr. - 2.
+Stop cluster processes on all nodes in the pool:

-- 2. Stop cluster processes on all nodes in the pool: - # /etc/init.d/cluster stop - # killall fs2d - 3.
-Run cdbreinit on the node where the cluster database is not in sync. - 4.
+- 3. Run cdbreinit on the node where the cluster database is not in sync. - 4.
 Start cluster processes on all nodes in the pool: - # /etc/init.d/cluster start - 5.
-Wait a couple of minutes for the cluster database to sync.
+Wait a few minutes for the cluster database to synchronize.
 There will be cluster database sync long messages in the SYSLOG on the node. - 6.
-Start FailSafe services in the cluster.
+Start FailSafe HA services in the cluster.